cz/craigzheng.com/content/home/index.md

 I'm a Senior Product Designer at [Hudl](http://hudl.com).

-For the past two years I was lead designer on Hudl's efforts to create a unified video experience for its disparate platforms.
-(Case study coming soon)
+For the past two years I was lead designer on Hudl's efforts to create a [unified video experience](/hudl-video-experience/) for its disparate platforms.

 Before that, I designed our first [suite of basketball tools](/hudl-basketball/).